devisenyc/devisenyc.github.io/practice/mask.md

 Gareth Idris
 [**devise.nyc**](https://devise.nyc)

+### Claim

+We can significantly reduce the spread of airborne viruses by teaching people how to develop an intuitive understanding of viral particle behaviors.
+This knowledge will inevitably lead to safer behaviors, resulting in less viral transmission.
+The reduction in viral replication rate is limited only by our ability to produce increasingly accurate models of viral particle dynamics, and communicate them efficiently to the public.

 ### Breathing

 What happens when you breathe?
 Air is moving in and out of your lungs as a result of a pressure gradient.
 You can control this pressure gradient with your mind.
 If you lower your diaphragm, you will expand your lungs—leading to a lower density of air particles in your lungs, creating negative pressure, thus inviting the atmosphere inside of you.
 We call this process *inhalation*.